mcendu/ommtutorial/en/analysis.md

 respect the music when making a level, we must know how it feels.
 And to know how it feels, we need to analyze it.

-## How a music is played
+## How music is played

 Music is made by the production of new sounds.
 Whenever you hit a drum, pluck a guitar, or press a key on a piano, they would produce a new sound.
 A piece of music is composed of multiple such sounds.

-To make a rhythm game level a true rhythm game level, rather than just random button mashing, knowing this is essential.
-Basically, when the player presses a button and gets the perfect judgement, a new sound should be produced in the music at the same time.
-By this, the feeling of playing music is replicated, and the player would enjoy playing your level.
+In a rhythm game, a player should feel like they are playing the music, rather than just mashing random buttons.
+To replicate the feeling, every single note should reach the recepter right when a new sound is produced.\[[1]\] Following this principle differentiates a good level from a bad one.

 But just keeping track of all sounds and correspond all sounds to notes is very hard.
 For many pieces of music, this is even impossible; you are